 |How many patients are there?||Create an epidemiological forecast||Government and nonprofit databases; epidemiological databases; patient registries|

 |What is the commercial opportunity for this market?||Determine the total addressable market and immediately addressable market||Product pricing databases; estimated procedure volumes; incidence rates|

-Secondary research is where good competitive intelligence starts, however it doesn’t always paint the clearest picture and often leads to additional questions.
-This is where primary research comes into play.
+Secondary research is where good competitive intelligence starts, however it doesn’t always paint the clearest picture.
+In fact, it often leads to even more questions.
+That is where primary research comes into play.

-Primary research is getting out of the office (literally or figuratively) and gathering first-hand information about the market and the customers.
-Surveys, questionnaires, and interviews are all tools used for conducting primary research and are best utilized after secondary research has overturned as many stones as possible and questions still remain.
-Medtech companies utilize primary research to understand in depth questions regarding their market including the voice of customer, user needs and purchasing behaviors.
-Primary research involves interacting with patients, physicians, product distributors, and payers, among other individuals that can provide insight on the current and future market.
+Primary research means getting out of the office (literally or figuratively) and gathering first-hand information about the market and customers.
+Surveys, questionnaires, and interviews are all tools used in conducting primary research.
+Primary research is best conducted after secondary research has overturned as many stones as possible and questions still remain.
+MedTech companies utilize primary research to gain in-depth insights into their market, which includes the voice of customer, user needs, and purchasing behaviors.
+Primary research involves interacting with patients, physicians, product distributors, and payers, as well as other individuals who can provide insight into the current and future market.